 The other kicker was that Eddie was able to score tickets dead centre in the 100 level.
-We were 17 rows up for this show, compared to the nine rows from ringside for RAW.
+We were seven rows up for this show, versus the nine rows from ringside for RAW.
 But our RAW view was on the ground level and at times it was challenging to enjoy the show that felt obstructed.

 The view we had this time around was more elevated and we were able to see the entrance stage and the whole ring.
 Overall, it was fun to kick it with one of my long time friends.

 Cheering for Charlotte Flair lol